ZERO

 Globally Competitive

-Offer one of the lowest prices in the microsatellite launch market.
-Strive for dramatic price reductions through in-house development of core technologies and active use of cutting-edge technologies such as consumer grade components and 3D printing.
+Offering one of the most competitive price points in the small satellite launch market.
+We strive to reduce prices through the in-house development of core technologies and the active utilization of cutting-edge technologies such as consumer-grade components and 3D printing.

 SPECS